Organic vs. Paid Search Results

 - Depending on the research, paid ads only receive 6-15% of clicks from paid search results

-With so much evidence pointing towards organic/natural search results being the best option for businesses to focus on for generating new leads, many businesses wonder why they should even consider using paid ads.
+With so much evidence pointing towards organic/natural search results as the best option for businesses to focus for generating new leads, many businesses wonder why they should even consider using paid ads.

 Paid Ads May Help Supplement Organic Listings